tangwenming/GCF-filter/README.md

 3. The output is GCF_input_mesh_40.off (the optimized mesh output is in the same root directory).

-GCE_LINUX is the linux version of GCF.
+GCE_LINUX is the linux (ubuntu 16.04) version of GCF.
 The usage is the same as the widows version.
 It is worth noting that please ignore the error warning message after the program is running.
 This is the eigen version warning and can be ignored.

 The GPU version and source code will be released after the paper is published.